mkurath/Github-Editor-New-Repository/docs/class2/module5/lab1.rst

   - class2 - Text formatting and dicument structure are  defined in this section
-   - class2.rst   Contains the structure of the top level title in the index -labinfo.rst  Contains the text of the top level title in the index -modulex      Think about this as chapters.
+   - class2.rst   Contains the structure of the top level title in the index -labinfo.rst  Contains the text of the top level title in the index
+   - modulex      Think about this as chapters.
 Each chapter has 2 components
     - modulex.rst   Contains the structure of the top level title in the index
     - lab1.rst  Contains the text of the top level title in the index